 The last sentence is the section in an art web site where hippocampal neurons are gravely remembered.
 This is an intriguing reminder that in neuronal art we should always be careful of giving a simple answer.
 Art helps to retard the ageing process because brainy artworks have more grey matter, you should do that, it’s fun.
 We dilate our sense of time to get more information.

 W.J.T.
 Mitchell, What do pictures want?
 The root problem behind most of what we are seeing is that colorful images require time and free space.
 From Isak Denesen, we know that the sorrows of life are bearable "if only we can convert them" into a story or memorable images addressing issues of knoledge and beauty alongside personal histories and childhood memories.
+For Hector Corbelet, Edmond Gonfalon and their colleagues, the discovery does less to answer Medusa’s mystery than deepen it.

 Continuous learning not only keeps artworks fresh but also helps them adapt to evolving trends in the art world.
 That's the bottom line.